propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.0.13 =
+* Add new latitude and longitude fields to office for displaying office map on website.
+* Add new action 'propertyhive_save_office' for when saving office details
+* Include street when searching for address keyword
+* Fix entire enquiries section not showing

 = 1.0.12 =
 * Return [property_search_form] shortcode output as opposed to echoing it direct